+The Scheduling and Docket Control Order will be modified only upon a showing of actual diligence and extraordinary circumstances.
+It's unlikely that any continuance will be allowed in matters under Section 10, absent genuine health exigencies or other emergency.
+Plan accordingly.
+In addition:

 - a.
 Approval required.
-The Scheduling and Docket Control Order will be modified only upon a showing of actual diligence and extraordinary circumstances.
-And it's unlikely that any continuance will be allowed in matters under Section 10, absent genuine exigencies of health or other emergency.
-Plan accordingly. - The scheduling order isn't altered simply by agreement between the parties on continuance of deadlines.
+The scheduling order isn't altered simply by agreement between the parties on continuance of deadlines.
 Request changes and include recommended dates to adjust all deadlines following the first modification. - b.
 Discovery deadlines.
-Parties may agree to extension of discovery deadlines without seeking approval when the extension doesn't affect the scheduling order or other ordered deadline. - c.
-Vacation requests.
-Vacation and family requests are respected and will be accommodated, if possible, when made well in advance of a hearing or trial setting.
+Parties may agree to extension of discovery deadlines without seeking approval when the extension doesn't affect the scheduling order or other ordered deadline.